 “The most eccentric band in the UK or the world for that matter” (Losing Today)

 Hear the music of Volcano The Bear here:

 Müller-Moore-Music is Thierry Müller (Ilitch, Ruth) & Aaron Moore.
 They met in Paris and recorded together.
-They are currently completing an album of these recordings title ‘Today Is Yesterday’s Tomorrow’.
+Their debut album ‘Today Is Yesterday’s Tomorrow’ was released on three:four records in 2012 .
 Their debut live performance was at the Numina Lente Festival in New York City in 2011.
 They travel through the streets of Paris on Müller’s scooter.

 Hear a live performance of Müller-Moore-Music from WFMU here:

 Hear the music of Wizards Of Oi here:

 Read a wonderful review of ‘In Space’ here:

 buy For The Boss here: http://www.blrrecords.com/prod/2020/for_the_boss.html

 Alan Courtis and Aaron Moore met in Paris in 2004.
 Eventually they began a long distance recording project that resulted in the highly acclaimed LP ‘Brokebox Juke’ released on No-Fi in 2009.
 The album appeared in The Wire magazine’s top 50 albums of that year.
 They have toured the UK and France and released the live album ‘Courtis/Moore’ on Moore’s own Earbook Recordings label in 2010.

 Courtis/Moore tour Europe/UK in March 2014 and release a new CD ‘KPPB’ (Earbook) to coincide with the tour.